simeononsecurity/simeononsecurity.ch/content/articles/how-to-flash-rayhunter-devices-complete-guide/index.en.md

 ### Common Installation Issues

 **USB Connection Problems**: Try different USB cables or ports.
-Faulty USB connections frequently cause installation failures.
+Faulty USB connections frequently cause installation failures. *This is the most common cause of failed installs.*

 **macOS Security Issues**: If you see "No Orbic device found," temporarily change "Allow accessories to connect" to "Always" in security settings.